sblodgett/ai-ethics/README.md

 # Grading
 <a name="grading"/>

-Your grade will we be based equally on the following:
+Your grade will be based equally on the following:

 - **50%** Online reading responses.
 Each week in this course you will write an online response to the readings on Moodle.
 You must turn in your response *before* class to receive credit for the week.
 - **50%** Participation during class discussions.
 This class will have weekly in-class discussions.
 Different students may participate in different ways: for instance by talking in large groups, talking in small groups or listening carefully to others.